sisackov/buddiesmap/README.md

 # BuddiesMap Project

-This is project was first created as final assignment in an android course in 2011.
+This project was first created as final assignment in an android course in 2011.

 It was developed by **Stas Isackov and Rotem Hungem**.